storesafe/cordova-sqlite-storage/README.md

 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch function
-- All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
+- All iOS/macOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - A version with pre-populated database support added for Windows and REGEXP support added for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS